ShraddhaLokhande03/Statistics/README.md

-essential statistics for data science
+Essential Statistics for data science